qiskit-community/qiskit-alt/README.md

 * Install `qiskit_alt` in editable mode, `pip install -e .`

+* Install whatever other packages you want.
+For example `pip install ipython`.

 * Start python and do `import julia` and `julia.install(julia="./julia/bin/julia")` replacing the path by the path you chose above when installing julia.
   NEW: This step should happen automatically the first time you run `import qiskit_alt`.